Joe Blade

-Joe Blade is the first game in the Joe Blade series.
+Joe Blade is a video game published by Interceptor Micros on their Players budget label for the ZX Spectrum, Commodore 64 and Amstrad CPC in 1987.
 It reached the top of the UK game charts, replacing Renegade.
 In Germany, the game peaked at number 7.
+It was ported to the Acorn Electron, BBC Micro, Atari 8-bit computers, MSX, Amiga, and Atari ST. A sequel, Joe Blade 2, was published in 1988.
+Another sequel, Joe Blade 3, was released in 1989.

 Gameplay

 The first Joe Blade title portrayed Blade as a lone commando sent into an evil mastermind's complex to release a number of diplomats.

 Reception

 Ron Stewart for Page 6 said "It is not a great game, but for under a tenner what do you expect.
 There is enough game play here to keep you going for a while."

 Arnie Katz & Joyce Worley for Ahoy!'s AmigaUser said "Joe Blade is an exceptionally well programmed product.
-Its animated illustrations and jaunty soundtrack give it an edge over numerous other "storm-the-fortress" epics."
+Its animated illustrations and jaunty soundtrack give it an edge over numerous other 'storm-the-fortress' epics".

 Computer and Video Games said "Nice and cheap with ace graphics, Joe Blade certainly cuts it.
 A good buy."

 Crash said "extremely playable and addictive."